 Get exclusive member benefits & effect social change.
 Join Today

 Urinary incontinence (UI) is a condition that occurs quite frequently in the general population.
-Although the condition is not life threatening, UI can significantly impact the patient’s quality of life.
-UI that is classified as stress UI (SUI) results when the sphincter muscles responsible for retaining urine weaken and fail.
-When this occurs, a device known as an artificial sphincter may be implanted.
+It's not life-threatening, but UI can significantly impact your quality of life.
+UI that is classified as "stress UI (SUI)" results when your sphincter muscles, which retain urine, stop working properly.
+When this occurs, your doctor may implant a device known as an artificial sphincter.

-The inflatable artificial sphincter is a device that helps keep urine from leaking from the bladder.
-The device can be implanted in patients whose sphincter muscles no longer work properly.
+The inflatable artificial sphincter helps keep urine from leaking from the bladder.

-A procedure to implant the inflatable artificial sphincter is ordered when a patient develops SUI.
-This condition is present when urine leaks from the bladder during normal activities, such as walking, coughing, lifting objects, or exercising.
-The procedure may be ordered for men following prostate surgery, to help them reduce incontinence, or lack of control over their bladder.
+The inflatable artificial sphincter is used when a patient develops SUI.
+You'll know you have SUI if urine is leaking from your bladder during normal activities such as walking, coughing, lifting objects, or exercising.
+The procedure may be ordered for men following prostate surgery to help them reduce incontinence, or lack of control over their bladder.

-For patients that develop SUI, implantation of the inflatable artificial sphincter is usually the last option for treatment.
-Patients with SUI are typically first treated with medication and bladder-training to address incontinence.
-If these treatments fail, surgical intervention may be recommended.
+Implantation of the inflatable artificial sphincter is usually the last resort for treatment of SUI.
+Patients are typically first treated with medication and bladder-training to help with incontinence.
+If these treatments fail, surgical intervention may be the next step.

 The placement of the inflatable artificial sphincter is a surgical procedure.
-Patients undergoing this procedure will be given either general or spinal anesthesia, and therefore will feel no pain during the procedure.
-Patients under general anesthesia will be unconscious.
-Spinal anesthesia, on the other hand, numbs the patient’s body from the waist down.
-The patient is awake during the procedure, but feels no pain.
+You'll receive either general or spinal anesthesia so that you won’t feel any pain while in surgery.
+If you're under general anesthesia, you'll be unconscious.
+Spinal anesthesia numbs your body from the waist down, so you'll be awake but won't feel any pain.

 Once the cuff is in place, the balloon is also inserted.
 The balloon holds the same type of liquid that is in the cuff.
-The pump is not needed until the patient is able to use the device (approximately six weeks following surgery).
+The pump is not needed until the patient is able to use the device, which is roughly six weeks following surgery.

 Following the procedure, you can expect to have a Foley catheter in place in the urethra.
 A Foley catheter is a soft tube, made of either rubber or plastic, which is used for draining urine from the bladder.
 It can be used while healing from this surgery.
-Before leaving the hospital, the Foley catheter will be removed.
-However, you will not be able to use the inflatable artificial sphincter for several weeks.
-Because the body needs time to heal, the cuff cannot be inflated.
-During this time, you will remain incontinent.
+Before leaving the hospital, the Foley catheter will be removed, but you won't be able to use the inflatable artificial sphincter for several weeks.
+Your body needs time to heal and can't inflate the cuff.
+During this time, you'll remain incontinent.

-Approximately six weeks following the procedure, you will be taught how to use the pump.
+Approximately six weeks following the procedure, you’ll learn how to use the pump.
 The pump is used to move fluid between the cuff and the balloon.
 Squeezing the pump moves fluid from the cuff to the balloon so that the cuff is loose and urine can flow through the urethra.
 The fluid from the balloon moves back to the cuff in 90 seconds.
 With the cuff reinflated, urine is not able to leak out of the bladder.
-The pump will be needed each time you need to empty your bladder.
+You'll need the pump each time you need to empty your bladder.

-Risks for this procedure are minimal and the procedure is considered to be relatively safe.
-However, as with all surgical procedures, there are important risks that must be considered.
+This procedure is considered relatively safe, and risks are minimal.
+As with all surgical procedures, there are important risks you must consider.
 General risks associated with surgery include:

-Additionally, there are some risks that are specific to this procedure.
+There are also some risks that are specific to this procedure.
 These include:

-Although the initial success for achieving this goal is high following surgery, changes in the function of the inflatable artificial sphincter may occur over time.
+Be aware that changes in the function of the inflatable artificial sphincter may occur over time.
 The tissue around the cuff may erode, or the cuff may lose its elasticity.
 When this occurs, incontinence may return.
-Patients may need to have the device removed or replaced in order to address these problems.
+You may need to have the device removed or replaced in order to address these problems.